 People with chronic illness often find it hard to lose weight, whether it's due to medication or their ill health, but many wrongly believe that it's useless changing their diet because they cannot exercise.
-Most of my weight loss journey was without exercise, mostly bedridden, but still consuming decent meals daily.
+Most of my weight loss journey was without exercise, in fact I was mostly bedridden, but still consuming decent meals daily.
 At one point even three cooked meals daily!
-It's a slow process that requires commitment and consistency and I haven't only lost weight, with diet changes alone, I am no longer bedridden!
+It's a slow process that requires commitment and consistency and I haven't only lost weight with diet changes, I am also no longer bedridden!
 The food we eat can make a huge difference.
 Here's my story:

-When I started my low carb, high fat, clean eating journey in 2015, just before my ME/CFS diagnosis, I weighed 79kg.
+When I started my low carb, high fat, clean eating journey in 2015, just 3 months before my ME/CFS diagnosis, I weighed 79kg.
 I was wearing size 18/20 clothes and my health was rapidly deteriorating.

 I picked up every bug that went around.
-I was exhausted and I had frequent headaches, shooting pains throughout my body and doctors couldn't figure out what was going on, all tests they did came back healthy.
+I was exhausted and I had frequent headaches, shooting pains throughout my body and doctors couldn't figure out what was going on.
+All tests they did came back healthy.
 I decided that it was probably just because I was very unfit and not eating well enough, so I decided to get into shape and take better care of myself.

 Since my late teens I had been steadily gaining weight and never managed to lose weight in a consistent or sustainable manner.
 I'd maybe lose up to 5kg and then just give up or gain it back again.
 It wasn't really a priority because I didn't think it was doing any harm.
 Until 2015.